 We retrieved this recipe from the fantastic cookbook “Irish Food & Cooking” by Biddy White Lennon and Georgina Campbell.
-The following recipe was created by them and we kept the instructions close to the way it appears in their book to give you the most authentic experience.
+The following recipe was created by them, and we kept the instructions close to the way they appear in their book to give you the most authentic experience.
 If you want a traditional Irish cookbook that goes beyond the stereotypes, we highly suggest you check this book out.

 Irish Apple Cake Recipe